cjmartin/launchcalendar.org/_posts/2025-04-29-firefly-alpha-lockheed-martin-lm400-satellite-bus.md

     type:
       - youtube
       - launch webcast
+      - launch
     url: 'https://www.youtube.com/watch?v=o35dNjHwWuc'
     source: youtube
     video_id: o35dNjHwWuc
 images: []
 ---
-On April 29, 2025, Firefly Aerospace launched its sixth Alpha rocket from SLC-2W at Vandenberg Space Force Base on the 'Message in a Booster' mission, carrying a prototype LM 400 satellite bus from Lockheed Martin.
-Despite delays due to weather and range restrictions, the mission lifted off at 13:37 UTC; however, after stage separation, a failure of the upper stage Lightning engine nozzle resulted in a loss of thrust and prevented orbital insertion.
-Both the upper stage and payload safely impacted the Pacific Ocean near Antarctica.
-The FAA has since grounded Alpha pending the outcome of a mishap investigation, with future launches contingent on corrective actions.
-Firefly and Lockheed Martin remain committed to advancing rapid launch capability, with up to 25 LM 400 launches planned.
+Firefly Aerospace launched its sixth Alpha rocket on the FLTA006 'Message In A Booster' mission for Lockheed Martin from Vandenberg SFB on April 29, 2025.
+The launch carried the largest Alpha payload yet, the LM400 Pathfinder.
+Despite weather and range delays, the mission lifted off at 13:37 UTC and progressed through stage separation, but a nozzle failure on the upper stage Lightning engine led to a loss of thrust.
+As a result, the stage and payload impacted the Pacific Ocean near Antarctica, failing to reach orbit.
+The FAA has grounded Alpha pending the mishap investigation, while Firefly and Lockheed Martin remain committed to advancing rapid launch capability.